donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 data is logged or stored in any part of your application.

-One of the configuration options is `debug`, which enables logging of _all_ data that passes through Daimyo.
+One of the configuration options is `debug`, which enables logging of _all_ data that passes through samurai-client-nodejs.
 While it is disabled by default, you should take utmost care to ensure it remains disabled in production.
 Double-check you app's configuration.

 ### Configuration locking

-Note that Daimyo performs configuration-locking after you call `daimyo.configure()` for the first time (and if that's successful).
-This means that you will not be able to call `daimyo.configure()` multiple times to set different options.
+Note that samurai-client-nodejs performs configuration-locking after you call `samurai.configure()` for the first time (and if that's successful).
+This means that you will not be able to call `samurai.configure()` multiple times to set different options.
 You need to set all options beforehand.

 This is a security feature that prevents accidental/malicious resetting of critical options.

-Calling `daimyo.option()` will also fail after configuration has been locked.
+Calling `samurai.option()` will also fail after configuration has been locked.
-You can use multiple calls to `daimyo.options()` to set an option multiple times and it won't lead to locking if the configuration has not been locked already.
+You can use multiple calls to `samurai.options()` to set an option multiple times and it won't lead to locking if the configuration has not been locked already.

-Althoug using `daimyo.option()` may sound more convenient, you should set all critical core options (including `debug`, `enabled`, and `sandbox`) using the `daimyo.configure()` method for security reasons.
+Althoug using `samurai.option()` may sound more convenient, you should set all critical core options (including `debug`, `enabled`, and `sandbox`) using the `samurai.configure()` method for security reasons.

-Future version of Daimyo may simply lock any option that has been set once without errors using either `daimyo.configure()` or `daimyo.option()`, so you should not rely on the behavior of `daimyo.option()` to circumvent configuration locking.
+Future version of samurai-client-nodejs may simply lock any option that has been set once without errors using either `samurai.configure()` or `samurai.option()`, so you should not rely on the behavior of `samurai.option()` to circumvent configuration locking.

 Currently, the only exception to configuration locking is the `currency` parameter, which can be set any number of times.
-Future version of Daimyo may include more such non-critical options.
+Future version of samurai-client-nodejs may include more such non-critical options.

 See the ``config`` module documentation for more information.